Skip to Content

 (d) relevant Pro Vice-Chancellor (or their nominee).

-5. If a Grievance is unresolved at the Pro Vice-Chancellor level, it may be referred to the Assistant Vice-Chancellor (Research, Academic and Enterprise).
-The Assistant Vice-Chancellor (Research, Academic and Enterprise) or their nominee will review the case, determine that all reasonable steps for resolution have been addressed, and may then convene the University Grievance Committee.
+5. If a Grievance is unresolved at the Pro Vice-Chancellor level, it may be referred to the Provost.
+The Provost or their nominee will review the case, determine that all reasonable steps for resolution have been addressed, and may then convene the University Grievance Committee.
 That step will not be taken unless and until the University Disputes Advisor has established that all reasonable steps to resolve the problem consensually have been attempted and exhausted.

 6. The University Grievance Committee will have the responsibility of enquiring into the subject matter of the grievance and determining the outcome of the complaint.

 (a) conduct that inquiry (including the hearing of the respective cases of the student complainant and the staff member affected) in such manner as, consistent with the principles of natural justice, it thinks fit.